KyleNo/SwiperBot/README.md

 usage !clear

-The bot token should be stored in .env witht the name 'SWIPER_TOKEN'
+The bot token should be stored as an environment variable with the name 'SWIPER_TOKEN'